kshaffer/theory4/syllabus.md

 ### Final grade calculation

-Following are assessment types that comprise the final Theory 3 grade:
+Following are assessment types that comprise the final Theory 4 grade:

-- **Online quizzes (open-note)** - 25% of the final Theory 3 grade.
+- **Online quizzes (open-note)** - 20% of the final Theory 4 grade.
-- **Conceptual videos** - 30% of the final Theory 3 grade.
+- **Daily/weekly assignments, in-class quizzes, and Twitter essays** - 60% of the final Theory 4 grade.
-- **Application assignments** - 30% of the final Theory 3 grade.
+- **Academic essay midterm** - 10% of the final Theory 4 grade.
-- **Synthesis projects** - 15% of the final Theory 3 grade.
+- **"Blessay" (blog/essay) final** - 10% of the final Theory 4 grade.

-Following are assessment types that comprise the final Aural Skills 3 grade:
+Following are assessment types that comprise the final Aural Skills 4 grade:

-- **Prepared performance (voice and/or instrument)** - 25% of the final Aural Skills 3 grade.
+- **Prepared performance (voice and/or instrument)** - 30% of the final Aural Skills 4 grade.
-- **Live performance (from sight or improvized)** - 25% of the final Aural Skills 3 grade.
+- **Live performance (from sight or improvized)** - 20% of the final Aural Skills 4 grade.
-- **Fast transcription (dictation)** - 25% of the final Aural Skills 3 grade.
-- **Slow transcription** - 25% of the final Aural Skills 3 grade.
+- **Transcription** - 50% of the final Aural Skills 4 grade.

 For further details about assessment and grades, as well as example assignments, please see the [Assessment guide](/assessments/).